Amar-Sri-MS/FunTools/enrollment_tools/sdk/README-ServerInstallation.md

 ## Installation

-To install the signing server, just execute the `signing_server.run` script as root:
+To install the signing server, execute the `signing_server.run` script as root:

 ```sh
 sudo ./signing_server.run